MikeyBeez/Julie-Julie-M1/README.md

 1. **Menu Bar App** (using `rumps`): Provides a GUI interface in macOS
 2. **Flask Web Server**: Handles HTTP requests including API endpoints
 3. **Command Handlers**: Process different types of user requests
-4. **Speech-to-Text**: Converts audio to text using Google's speech recognition
+4. **TTS Manager**: Handles Google Cloud TTS with automatic fallback to macOS say
-5. **Text-to-Speech**: Uses macOS built-in 'say' command
+5. **Speech-to-Text**: Converts audio to text using Google's speech recognition (when needed)

 The application flow is:
 1. User makes a request (via voice, menu, or API)